AhmadAlkaseb/Bajls/report/report.md

 keys.
-This model is suitable for the RPG domain because core business rules are relationship-based: one profile can own many characters, each character must belong to exactly one profile, and gang membership is many-to-many through a bridge table.
+This model is suitable for the RPG domain because core business rules are relationship-based: one profile can own many characters, each character must belong to exactly one profile, and gang membership is many-to-many through a junction table.

 Relational systems are also appropriate when consistency is more important than schema flexibility.
 In this project, invalid states such